lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 documents for a given query.
 Specifically, the method returns the `k` documents that are most similar to our query string, as measured by **cosine similarity**.

-Let's test this out by retrieving the 2 most relevant documents for the query "parents in Westeros".
+Let's test this out by retrieving the two most relevant documents for the query "parents in Westeros".

 ```python